 Business journalist Rod Oram contributes weekly to Newsroom, Nine to Noon, and Newstalk ZB.
 He is a public speaker on deep sustainability, business, economics, and innovation.
-Rod is a member of the Edmund Hillary Fellowship, which brings together people from here and abroad who seek to contribute to global change from Aotearoa.
+Rod is a member of the Edmund Hillary Fellowship, which brings together innovators and investors from here and abroad who seek to contribute to global change from Aotearoa.

 In Citigroup's annual global journalism awards, Rod was the winner in 2019 in the General Business category in the Australia and NZ region for his columns in Newsroom on Fonterra; and he was the NZ Journalist of the year.
-In the 2018 New Zealand Shareholder Association Business Journalism Awards, Rod won the Business Commentary category for his Newsroom columns.
+In the 2020 and 2018 New Zealand Shareholders' Association Business Journalism Awards, Rod won the Business Commentary category for his Newsroom columns.

-In 2016, Bridget Williams Books published Rod’s most recent book, Three Cities: Seeking Hope in the Anthropocene, details at bwb.co.nz/books/three-cities
+In 2016, Bridget Williams Books published his most recent book, Three Cities: Seeking Hope in the Anthropocene, details at bwb.co.nz/books/three-cities

 The future of humankind hangs on our response to the climate crisis in this decade.

 "This is literally the last decade in which authentic, grounded hope will be available to anchor everything we can do to serve our families, friends and future generations.
 Who knows what lies beyond this decade?
 But if we haven't dramatically changed our ways by then, genuine hope will have become the scarcest resource on Earth."

 This is the stark judgement of Sir Jonathon Porritt, the British environmental leader and a cofounder of The Aotearoa Circle, a group of business, government and civil society leaders who are putting natural capital at the heart of our nation's future, in his latest book Hope in Hell: A Decade to Confront the Climate Emergency.